Potential faculty advisors

 Mark Guzdial*, Professor of Electrical Engineering and Computer Science.

 Libby Hemphill, Associate Professor.
-Digital curation and data management, politics and social media, and hostility detection and de-escalation in social media.
+Digital curation and data management; politics and social media; hostility detection and de-escalation in social media.

 Matthew Kay, Assistant Professor.
-Information visualization, human-computer interaction, communicating uncertainty, and personal informatics.
+Information visualization; human-computer interaction; communicating uncertainty; personal informatics.

 John L. King, W.W.
 Bishop Collegiate Professor of Information.
 Technical and social change; information systems.

 Predrag “Pedja” Klasnja, Assistant Professor.
 Mobile health; health informatics; human-computer interaction; methods for evaluation of health technologies.

 Erin L. Krupka, Assistant Professor.
 Economics and social psychology; effect of social and environmental factors on behavior; how social norms modify self-interest.

 Cliff Lampe, Professor.
 Computer-supported cooperative work and communication studies; social computing; outcomes of participating in social network sites.